CUWALID/CUWALID.github.io/_pages/model_info/storm-info.md

 {% include figure popup=true image_path="/assets/images/model_info/STORM_parameters.jpg" alt="DStorm Parameters" %}

-A detail description of the component as well as documentation can be found in: [STORM]()
+A detailed description of the component as well as documentation can be found in: [STORM]()